Singapore Permanent Residence (PR) Benefits

 Want to know about the work visa schemes available?

-Find out more- Reap the financial and tax benefits provided by Singapore’s Central Provident Fund (CPF) scheme.
+- Reap the financial and tax benefits provided by Singapore’s Central Provident Fund (CPF) scheme.
 Under the CPF scheme, you and your employer contribute a monthly minimum amount to your pension fund, which can be used for purposes related to health care, home-ownership, family protection and growing your assets.

 - Apply and get a higher priority to borrow various loans, such as housing loans to purchase property.
 Singapore PR holders are also eligible to buy second-hand units of government HDB flats (only citizens can purchase new ones)